rand-projects/fisb-rest/docs/source/document.rst

   * WINDS AND TEMPERATURE ALOFT

-* ``"centers"``: Locations affected by the outage (don't ask why the above centers in the example need to know about Guam NEXRAD).
+* ``"centers"``: Locations affected by the outage (don't ask why the above centers in the example, or the average C-172 CONUS pilot, need to know about Guam NEXRAD).

 SUA (replaced by NOTAM-D SUA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^